KevinWongCS/MATH-115-Discrete-Mathematics/Math115 homework13.md

 - c)
 There are three hamiltonian cycles that start and end at vertex $a$.

-- d) Yes, there is a closed walk of length five that isn't a Hamiltonian cycle.
-An example is $a \rightarrow e \rightarrow c \rightarrow d \rightarrow e \rightarrow a$.
+- d) No, there is not a closed walk of length five that isn't a Hamiltonian cycle.
+The reason requires two cases.

+    - case 1:
+        A hamiltonian cycle of length 3 and length 2 would have to exist.
+But the $M^2$ matrix shows there isn't a hamiltonian cycle of length 2.

+    - case 2:
+        A hamiltonian cycle of length 4 and length 1 would have to exist.
+But the $M^1$ or $M$ matrix shows there isn't a hamiltonian cycle of length 1.

+    I believe these two cases are enough to justify there is not a closed walk of length five.

 ---
 ---